-This specific organization is related to the history of nuclear propulsion: the expertise of the marine propulsion industry was long ago documented as a series of instructions and procedures, which have gradually been improved through feedback and external standardization.
-In particular, when the RCC-M code was published, the DCNS Group endeavored to bring its own rules into alignment with the code, and ensure overall consistency in terms of the design and fabrication process, while maintaining the specific features of marine propulsion equipment (dimensions, accessibility and dismantling difficulties, stress resistance requirements for equipment in "military"-type applications, radiation protection requirements due to the crew’s constant proximity, ...).
+This specific organization is related to the history of nuclear propulsion: this industry’s expertise was long ago documented as a series of instructions and procedures, which have gradually been improved through feedback and external standardization.
+In particular, when the RCC-M code was published, the DCNS Group endeavored to bring its own rules into alignment with the code, and ensure overall consistency in terms of the design and fabrication process, while maintaining the specific features of marine propulsion equipment (dimensions, accessibility and dismantling difficulties, stress resistance requirements for equipment in military-type applications, radiation protection requirements due to the crew’s constant proximity, etc.).

-AFCEN codes are widely used in China for the design, construction, preliminary inspection and in-service inspection of Chinese Generation II+ nuclear power plants (based on developments in the M310 generation technology introduced from France) and Generation III reactors (especially EPR units).
+AFCEN codes are widely used in China for the design, construction, preliminary inspection and in-service inspection of Chinese Generation II+ nuclear power plants (based on developments of the M310 technology introduced from France) and Generation III reactors (especially EPR units).

-The decision to use AFCEN codes for Generation II+ nuclear projects in China is itself regulated by a decision taken by NNSA in 2007 (NNSA Decision no. 28).
+The decision to use AFCEN codes for Generation II+ nuclear projects in China is itself specified by a decision taken by the Chinese Safety Authority (NNSA) in 2007 (NNSA Decision n° 28)./p>

-By the end of 2014, 36 of the 48 units in operation or under construction in China were modeled on AFCEN codes, with 17 in operation and 19 under construction.
-These units correspond to the M310, CPR-1000, CPR-600 and EPR projects highlighted in yellow in table below.
+By the end of 2016, 44 of the 56 units in operation or under construction in China were using AFCEN codes, with 30 in operation and 14 under construction.
+These units correspond to the M310, CPR-1000, ACPR-1000, HPR-1000, CPR-600 and EPR projects highlighted in blue in the table below.

-- Seven reactors, all of which designed according to AFCEN codes, have been commissioned.
+- Five reactors, all of which designed according to AFCEN codes, have been commissioned.

 PFBR and FBR

-The 2002 edition of the RCC-MR code is being used to design and fabricate the major components of India’s PFBR reactor.
+The 2002 edition of the RCC-MR code is being used to design and manufacture the major components of India’s PFBR reactor (Prototype Fast Breeder Reactor).
 The 2007 edition of the code is serving as a baseline for the FBR 1 and 2 projects.
 Feedback from the construction of the PFBR reactor is being incorporated into subsequent versions of the code and the RCC-MRx code, which replaces RCC-MR.

-AFCEN's ambitions for the United Kingdom are tied to the development of EPR projects in England, starting with the two reactors at the Hinkley Point C site (HPC) and two other plants at Sizewell C.
+AAFCEN’s ambitions for the United Kingdom are tied to the development of EPR projects, starting with the two reactors at Hinkley Point C site (HPC) and two other plants at Sizewell C.

-The first AFCEN codes were drafted to support licensing of the M310 project (based on the CP2 design for 900 MWe class PWRs in France).
+The first AFCEN codes were drafted in the 1980s for exports based on feedback from the CP1 design for 900 MWe class PWRs in France.